mzhu296/robot_arm_project/README.md

 To set up the repository and run the project, follow these steps:

-1. Navigate to the repo directory:
+1. Navigate to the robotic-arm-backend directory:

-   cd repo
+   cd robotic-arm-backend

 2. Install Dependencies:
    Install the necessary Node.js packages by running: